I-am-your-reckoner-Mortals/todo-list/README.md

 ### Setting Up local environment

-1. Copy `.env.example` file to `.env` and set your environment variables.
+1. Copy `.env.example` file to `.env` in `project` directory and set your environment variables.
+2. Copy `../.env.docker.example` file to `.env` in `project` directory and set your environment variables.
+3. Copy `.env.docker.example` file to `.env` in `root` directory and set your environment variables.
+4. You may have 2 `.env`.
+1-st in `project` directory, 2-nd in directory with `docker-compose.yml` and `docker-compose.override.yml`
-2. Run
+4. Run
    >sh run.sh